PLPAcademy/day-3-assignment-Elijah4545/README.md

 D) dart --version

 3. What is the next step after downloading and extracting the Flutter SDK on Linux?
+A

 A) Install Homebrew
 B) Update your PATH